accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 Considering the *commonality*, it is useful to design based on `Builder Pattern` represented by `DBMBuilder` or `RTRBMBuilder`, which separates the construction of RBM object `RestrictedBoltzmannMachine` from its representation by `DBMDirector` or `RTRBMDirector` so that the same construction process can create different representations such as DBM, RTRBM, RNN-RBM, and Shape-BM.
 Additionally, the models of all neural networks are *common* in that they possess like synapses by obtaining computation graphs without exception.
 So the class `Synapse` is contained in various models in a state where computation graphs of weight matrix and bias vector are held in the field.

-On the other hand, to deal with the *variability*, `Strategy Pattern`, which provides a way to define a family of algorithms such as approximation methods implemented by inheriting the interface `ApproximateInterface`, and also activation functions implemented by inheriting the interface `ActivatingFunctionInterface`, is useful design method, which is encapsulate each one as an object, and make them interchangeable from the point of view of functionally equivalent. `Template Method Pattern` is also useful design method to design the optimizer in this library because this design pattern makes it possible to define the skeleton of an algorithm in a parameter tuning, deferring some steps to client subclasses such as `Adam` or `SGD`.
+On the other hand, to deal with the *variability*, `Strategy Pattern`, which provides a way to define a family of algorithms such as approximation methods implemented by inheriting the interface `ApproximateInterface`, and also activation functions implemented by inheriting the interface `ActivatingFunctionInterface`, is useful design method, which is encapsulate each one as an object, and make them interchangeable from the point of view of functionally equivalent. `Template Method Pattern` is also useful design method to design the optimizer in this library because this design pattern makes it possible to define the skeleton of an algorithm in a parameter tuning, deferring some steps to client subclasses such as `SGD`, `AdaGrad`, `RMSProp`, `NAG`,  `Adam` or `Nadam`.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.

 ### Functionally equivalent: Encoder/Decoder based on LSTM.